-“Please get up, I want to be early at the Addo Elephant Park” my wife says to me at 6am in the morning on a beautiful Sunday in South Africa.
+“Please get up, I want to be early at the Addo Elephant Park,” my wife says to me at 6 am in the morning on a beautiful Sunday in South Africa.
 So instead of getting up, I ended up checking my smartphone notifications and was distracted for 15-20 minutes.
 This is one of the bad habits I am trying to change.
 Not checking my phone in the morning, but each day I tell myself “tomorrow, I’ll do it.”
 Yes, we all have plans and dreams of things we would like to do.
 As we have, when we started our drive to the Addo Elephant Park.
-The park is approximately 60 minutes away and it was very quite in the morning.
+The park is approximately 60 minutes away and it was very quiet in the morning.

 As we did so, we saw the reason.